gyhdc/wheat-simulation/README.md

 The `main.py` in the `Assess` folder is the main code for evaluation and test.

-The `Models` folder contains the configuration files for the model during training and testing.
+The `Models` folder contains the configuration files for the model during training and test.

 The `Figs` folder contains the code for drawing the main figures and charts in the paper.

-During training, evaluation, and detection, images will always first be converted to grayscale images.
+During training, evaluation, and detection (inference), images will always first be converted to grayscale images.

 ## Dataset